Weathering steel: Use in contemporary art

+Beyond sculpture and architecture, weathering steel oxidation has also been incorporated into installations and photography.
+Artists such as Leonardo Drew and Mark Dion use rusted elements to explore decay, memory, and material culture, while the industrial typologies of Bernd and Hilla Becher influenced subsequent generations of artists who turned rust into a metaphor for impermanence.

+Use in architecture and industry

 It is also used in bridge and other large structural applications such as the New River Gorge Bridge, the second span of the Newburgh–Beacon Bridge (1980), and the creation of the Australian Centre for Contemporary Art (ACCA) and MONA.

-It is very widely used in marine transportation, in the construction of intermodal containers as well as visible sheet piling along recently widened sections of London's M25 motorway.
+It is very widely used in marine transportation, in the construction of intermodal containers, and visible sheet piling along recently widened sections of London's M25 motorway.